• Skip to primary navigation

 Silkies make great Brooders

-If you want chicks, but don’t want to incubate your own eggs then you will need a broody hen.
+If you want chicks, but don't want to incubate chicken eggs on your own then you will need a broody hen.
 Not all breeds of chickens make good broody hens.

 If you want a broody girl in your flock to hatch out chicks, Silkies are the way to go!